Victoria College, Melbourne: Antecedents

-The constituent colleges of the State College of Victoria were formed on 31 July 1973.

 The Prahran Mechanics' Institute was established in 1854.
 An offshoot of this became the Prahran Technical Art School in 1915.
 This in turn became the Prahran Technical School in 1950 and the Prahran College of Technology in 1967.
 This then became the Prahran College of Advanced Education in 1974.
 It offered a wide range of higher education and TAFE courses (including degrees), with a focus on art and design.
 On 9 December 1981, the TAFE component was spun off as the Prahran College of TAFE.

 The Associated Teachers Training Institute was founded in Melbourne's CBD in 1921.
 It moved to Mercer House in Malvern in 1946, and soon took its name (it was also known as "Mercer College").
 It was a small private teachers college that trained teachers for independent schools.

 Larnook Domestic Arts Teachers' College at the Larnook mansion, Armadale, was founded in 1950.
 It later became Larnook Teachers College, but retained the domestic arts specialisation.

 In 1951, Toorak Teachers' College was established in Toorak.
 It moved to the Stonington mansion in Malvern in 1957.
 This later became the State College of Victoria at Toorak.
 This institution focused on primary teaching.

 The Training Centre for Teachers of the Deaf was based in Kew.
 It was opened in 1952.

 The Glendonald School for Deaf Children was a school for the deaf in Kew.
 One of its functions was to train teachers for the deaf.
 This aspect was known as Glendonald Teachers College, and was established in 1954.

 Burwood Teachers College began at the Box Hill Methodist Church in 1954 while waiting for its buildings to be ready.
 It moved to the current Burwood campus site in late 1954.

 Monash Teachers' College was a secondary teachers' college on the Rusden campus site in Clayton, founded in 1961.
 It was founded because Monash University's initial enrolment for teaching was greater than its facilities could support, and establishing a separate college on an adjacent site was more cost effective for the state government than enlarging facilities at the university.

-In 1973, the Larnook and Monash colleges merged to become the two-campus State College of Victoria at Rusden.
+The constituent colleges of the State College of Victoria were formed on 31 July 1973.
+The Larnook and Monash colleges merged to become the two-campus State College of Victoria at Rusden.
 Glendonald joined in 1975.

 In 1975, Mercer House joined SCV Toorak.

 The State College of Victoria at Burwood was formed in 1976 by the merger of Burwood Teachers College with two deaf-serving teachers colleges (Training Centre for Teachers of the Deaf, and the ex-Glendonald component of Rusden).
 The result was mainly a primary teaching college, with a special unit for disabled student teaching.

+Archive

+The most extensive archive of records of Victoria College and its predecessors (Burwood, Toorak, Rusden and Prahran) is collected on the site of the former Allambie Reception Centre, adjacent to the Burwood campus of Deakin University, while some are held in the Public Records Office of Victoria.